Henry W. Hilliard

-Henry Washington Hilliard (August 4, 1808 – December 17, 1892) was a unionist U.S. Representative from Alabama and a general in the Confederate States Army during the American Civil War.
+Henry Washington Hilliard (August 4, 1808 – December 17, 1892) was a U.S. Representative from Alabama and a colonel in the Confederate States Army during the American Civil War.
 In later life, he became a proponent of abolitionism in Brazil.

 Early life

 Hilliard was born in Fayetteville, North Carolina, and graduated from South Carolina College (now the University of South Carolina) at Columbia in 1826.
 While at South Carolina College, he was active in the Euphradian Society.

-He studied law and moved to Athens, Georgia, where he was admitted to the bar in 1829.

-He was a professor at the University of Alabama from 1831 to 1834, when he resigned to practice law in Montgomery, Alabama.
+He read law under William C. Preston and then moved to Athens, Georgia, where he was admitted to the bar in 1829.
+He was a Professor of English Literature at the University of Alabama from 1831 to 1834, when he resigned to practice law in Montgomery, Alabama.

-He served as member of the state house of representatives in 1836–1838, as member of the Whig National Convention at Harrisburg, Pennsylvania, in 1839, Whig presidential elector in 1840 and was an unsuccessful candidate for election to the Twenty-seventh Congress in 1840.
+He served as a member of the state house of representatives from 1836–1838, was a delegate to the 1839 Whig National Convention at Harrisburg, Pennsylvania, ran as a Whig presidential elector in 1840, and was an unsuccessful candidate for election to the 27th United States Congress.

 He was chargé d'affaires to Belgium from May 12, 1842, to August 12, 1844.

-Hilliard was elected as a Whig to the Twenty-ninth, Thirtieth, and Thirty-first Congresses (March 4, 1845 – March 3, 1851) but he was not a candidate for renomination in 1850.
+Hilliard was elected as a Whig to the 29th, Thirtieth, and 31st Congresses, serving from March 4, 1845 to March 3, 1851.
+He was not a candidate for renomination in 1850.
+Following the end of his term, he joined the short-lived Union Party which supported the Compromise of 1850.

-In 1856, he served as presidential elector on the National American ticket.
+In 1856, he served as presidential elector on the American ticket.